 In 2008, volunteer Casey Sorensen became PCs for People's first Executive Director.
 That year, we opened our St. Paul headquarters, received our 501(c)(3) non-profit status and became certified through the National Association of Information Destruction (NAID) for data sanitization.
 PCs for People soon moved from our small office to a larger building on Marshall Avenue -- in what had previously been an old ice cream factory.
 Since opening, we've given out more computers each year.
 Our staff has increased from a few volunteers to 14 paid employees, multiple interns, Community Employment workers from TSE, and even more volunteers.

 In 2012, PCs for People partnered with nonprofit Mobile Citizen and Mobile Beacon to offer low-cost, unlimited data internet through Clear.
 Clients could now afford to go online with the PCs and laptops they received.
 This greatly expanded our organization, with thousands of new clients signing up for internet each year -- some connecting at home for the first time.

-In early 2016, we expanded our coverage to use the Sprint network to help provide better coverage and faster speeds.
+In early 2016, we expanded our coverage network to help provide better coverage and faster speeds.
 Our nationwide customers can access unlimited data at 4G LTE speeds.